aegrey/facebook-codeigniter/README.md

 ---------------
 I originally created this code as a proprietary library for use by my company.
 I have since used it in several applications and facebook apps.

-Considering Facebook applications are no longer a huge demand of my company, I am releasing this library for use by anyone who is interested.
+Considering Facebook applications are no longer in huge demand, I am releasing this library for use by anyone who is interested.
 I will update it when I have time, but feel free to suggest edits/updates.

 *Facebook libraries are also included in this package - they are copyright Facebook.*